Ever get the feeling that you’re being forced to buy a new smartphone because yours is becoming more slower and more unusable?

 HP got in huge crap a while back when it was discovered that they were literally programming their ink cartridges to quit the moment they hit specific page counts.

-It didn’t matter if they were still half full of ink!
+It didn’t matter if the cartridges were still half full of ink!

 Greedy pigs!
 Don’t think we’re going to just forget what you did HP!
 A company’s character doesn’t change overnight, You were just sad you got caught HP.